darklinkpower/PlayniteExtensionsCollection/README.md

 ### General rules
 - Indentation must use 4 spaces.
 No tabs.
-- always encapsulate the code body after *if, for, foreach, while* etc. with curly braces, for example:
+- Always encapsulate the code body after *if, for, foreach, while* etc. with curly braces, for example:
 ```csharp
 if (true)
 {